 The Delaware Department of Agriculture Food Products Inspection assures that domestic meat and poultry products distributed to consumers are safe, wholesome, unadulterated, and honestly and informatively labeled.
 Provide grading services to poultry plants, shell egg plants, fruit and vegetable growers, and brokers, through cooperative agreements with the United States Department of Agriculture.
 The section also enforces Delaware Egg Law (retail store inspection).

-"And Justice for All" Poster
+All "And Justice for All" Posters

 Food Safety Certification Information for On-Farm Food Entrepreneurs: